apcountryman/microlibrary/docs/dependencies.md

 `MICROLIBRARY_TARGET` is `HARDWARE`.
-A parent project supplied copy of avr-libcpp can be used instead of the microlibrary supplied copy by using CMake's FetchContent module to add the parent project supplied copy to a CMake build before miicrolibrary is added to the CMake build.
+A parent project supplied copy of avr-libcpp can be used instead of the microlibrary supplied copy by using CMake's FetchContent module to add the parent project supplied copy to a CMake build before microlibrary is added to the CMake build.
 ```cmake
 include( FetchContent )
 FetchContent_Declare( avrlibcpp